gagansingh3785/Web-scraping-with-scrapy/readme.txt

 ==>The requirements.txt files contains the dependencies that are required for this project to work properly

 ==>To get the output in json and csv format just run the spider_run.bat file

+Note: The image links for a particular necklace set have been concatenated together using ';' delimiter